datahub-project/datahub/docs/advanced/no-code-upgrade.md

 Upgrade to latest helm charts by running the following after pulling latest master.

 ```(shell)
-helm upgrade datahub datahub/ --values datahub/quickstart-values.yaml
+helm upgrade datahub datahub/
 ```

-This will upgrade all pods to version 0.8.0, and once all pods are up and ready, datahub-upgrade job will start, running the above docker image to migrate to the new stores.
+In the latest helm charts, we added a datahub-upgrade-job, which runs the above mentioned docker container to migrate to the new storage layer.
+Note, the job will fail in the beginning as it waits for GMS and MAE consumer to be deployed with the NoCode code.
+It will rerun until it runs successfully.

+Once the storage layer has been migrated, subsequent runs of this job will be a noop.

 ### Step 3 (Optional): Cleaning Up